Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 }
 ```

-&nbsp;&nbsp;&nbsp;And that was simple enough.
-Now for four more public functions and one private helper.
+&nbsp;&nbsp;&nbsp;And now for four more public functions and one private helper.
 The four can be public as they won't be accepting SDL_Rect but rather our own Rect class.
-So lets get them into code.

 ```C++
 Rect DrW_SDL2::_gettexturesize(const int textureid, int x, int y){